aws-samples/aws-modernization-with-newrelic-serverless/README.md

-# AWSWorkshop.io New Relic Serverless Observabiltiy
+# AWSWorkshop.io New Relic Serverless Workshop

 Levrage New Relic Observabilty Tools to Monitor, Track and get insights on your serverless workloads